zhpinkman/LLMs-effect-on-linguistic-diversity/README.md

 ---
-For any questions, please contact the authors of the paper.
+For any questions or access to the additional files that have been added to gitignore due to their large size, please contact the authors of the paper.